OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

    3 | East London,SA  | 0101000020E610000040AB064060E93B4059FAD005F58140C0
  (3 rows)

-This gives us a meaningless hexadecimal version of the coordianates.
+This gives us an encoded hexadecimal version of the coordianates, not so useful for humans.

 If you want to have a look at your geometry in WKT format again, you can use the functions ST_AsText(the_geom) or ST_AsEwkt(the_geom).
 You can also